radxa-repo/rbuild/docs/image/reproduce/image.md

 ## Get build time information from released image

 Every released `rbuild` images contains 2 files describing their build time environment.
-They are `/etc/radxa_image_fingerprint` for the build system, and `/etc/radxa_apt_snapshot` for the then-available packages on Radxa official APT repo:
+They are `/etc/radxa_image_fingerprint` for the build system, and `/etc/radxa_apt_snapshot` for the then-available packages on Radxa official APT repo.

+### Check the content from a running system

 ```bash
 radxa@rock-3c:~$ cat /etc/radxa_image_fingerprint